 Why are covered bridges covered?

-Historically these bridges were made of wood, which is vulnerable extreme Midwest weather conditions.
+Historically, bridges were made of wood, which is vulnerable to extreme Midwest weather conditions.
 Without the covering, wooden trusses would rot more rapidly and require frequent replacement.
-Covered bridges had the added benefit of keeping the roadway clear of snow and rain that create a dangerously slippery surface for horse and carts to pass.
+Hence, the covered bridges of Ashtabula County not only lasted longer but had the added benefit of keeping the roadway clear of snow and rain, reducing dangerously slippery surfaces for passing horses and carts.

-See here for more inspired things to do in Northeast Ohio.
+See here for more inspiring things to do in Northeast Ohio.

 Peace, love and inspiring travel,